The disabled property

 • Automatic proxy configuration URL

 If the Manual proxy configuration is not selected, we don’t need to set the address and port variables, there is no point in setting them.
 It’s not just that: if we fill them in, there might be a problem in the overall integrity of the configuration.
 We shall fill and use in these variables only in the Manual proxy configuration context.
-Otherwise, we need to disable them.
+Otherwise, we need to disable them when they are not necessary.

 Important